 Recognized by Gartner, Pondurance provides 24/7 US-Based SOC services powered by analysts, threat hunters and incident responders who utilize our advanced cloud-native platform to provide you with continuous cyber risk reduction.
 By integrating 360-degree visibility across network, log, endpoint, and cloud data and with proactive threat hunting, we reduce the time it takes you to respond to emerging cyber threats.

 Pondurance MDR is the proactive security service backed by authentic human intelligence.
 Technology is not enough to stop cyber threats.
 Human attackers must be confronted by human defenders.

 When every minute counts, organizations need specialized cybersecurity experts to help them respond to a compromise, minimize losses, and prevent future incidents.

 Pondurance delivers digital forensics and incident response services with an experienced team capable of guiding you and your organization every step of the way.
 This includes scoping and containing the incident, determining exposure through forensic analysis and helping to quickly restore your normal operations.

 Our specialized consultancy services will help you assess systems, controls, programs, and teams to uncover and manage vulnerabilities.
 Our suite of services ranges from penetration testing to red team exercises, along with compliance program assessments for highly regulated industries.
 We provide security incident response and business continuity planning to put you in the best position to defend against and respond to cyberattacks.

-Pondurance experts include seasoned security operations analysts, digital forensics and incident response professionals, and compliance and security strategists who provide always-on services to customers seeking broader visibility, faster response and containment and more unified risk management for their organizations.
+Pondurance experts include seasoned security operations analysts, digital forensics and incident response professionals, and compliance and security strategists who provide always-on services to clients seeking broader visibility, faster response and containment, and more unified risk management for their organizations.